Onside kick: Modern American football usage

+Furthermore, for the 2024 season, the NFL adopted a new kickoff procedure that banned surprise onside kicks.
+Teams are now required to announce any onside kick attempts to officials before the play, and these may only be attempted by the losing team in the 4th quarter, which was changed to any quarter for the 2025 season.

 Offside "onside" kicks

-There have been versions of American football where the kicking team could recover the ball once it hit the ground, regardless of onside or offside, and not only for free kicks.
+There have been versions of American football in which the kicking team could recover the ball once it hit the ground, regardless of onside or offside, and not only for free kicks.
 Any such kick recovered by the kicking team is often referred to as an "onside kick," even if the recovering player was in front of the kicker at the time of the kick (and thus, according to the original definition, offside).

 One such scenario remains legal at all levels: any player on the offensive team can recover a kick anywhere on or behind the line of scrimmage.

 College football

 These were also referred to as "onside kicks from scrimmage."
 Vanderbilt coach Dan McGugin was a prime innovator in this field, and in fact in 1921 tied Georgia for the Southern crown on such a play.

 Saint Louis University coach Eddie Cochems described the play after the 1906 season: